|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Co-Pilot Rinpei Komai (survived)

-After Japanese capitulation, on August 17, 1945 U. S. Army General MacArthur instructed the Japanese to send emissaries to Manila for a meeting scheduled for August 17, 1945 to arrange the formal surrender, and bring with them all of Japan's defensive plans.
-Japanese Army Chief of Staff, General Umezu refused to participate and delegated the mission to General Torashiro Kawabe, who choose fifteen staff members to accompany him.
+On August 15, 1945 after the surrender of Japan, General MacArthur instructed the Japanese to send emissaries to Manila for a meeting scheduled for August 17, 1945 to arrange the official surrender of Japan and bring all defensive plans.
+Japanese Army Chief of Staff Yoshijirō Umezu refused to participate and delegated the task to Lt.
+General Torashirō Kawabe who then picked fifteen of his staff staff to accompany him.
 Due to delays, the meeting was rescheduled to August 19, 1945.

-On August 21, 1945 after midnight "Bataan 1" developed a fuel leak, reportedly due to the incorrect conversion from a gallon to a liter when the bombers were refueled.
-Low on fuel, this bomber ditched into shallow water off the east coast of Honshu roughly 130 miles short of Tokyo.
-Everyone aboard survived unhurt.
+On August 21, 1945 after midnight, low on fuel ditched into shallow water at Low on fuel, this bomber ditched off Samejima on the southern coast of Honshu roughly 130 miles southwest of Tokyo.
+Everyone aboard survived the ditching unhurt.